Am I eligible?

 What are the typical workload and expectations of an REU participant?

 As an REU participant, you are committed to working in a laboratory setting for 35-40 hours per week for 10 weeks.
 Thus, you should not enroll in REU if you plan on carrying a significant coursework load (>5 course units) or holding a second part-time job.
 Accepting an REU position implies that you agree to be available for the entire 10‐week program.
 A typical workday is 9:00 a.m. to 5:00 p.m. with a break for lunch.
 Exact hours depend on experiments and seminars, and sometimes students start early or work late, depending on what is going on in the lab.
 You are expected to attend and fully participate in all required extracurricular activities.
-Additionally, you will present either a poster or a short talk at the Student Research Symposium, and you are expected to complete a formal paper over your summer research experience at the conclusion of the summer.
+Additionally, you will present either a poster or a short talk at the Student Research Symposium, and you are expected to submit a formal paper about your summer research project at the conclusion of the program.

 As an REU participant, are there required extracurricular activities?

 Yes.
 As an REU participant, you are expected to attend all weekly Scientific Seminars, featuring speakers who will discuss diverse research topics in comparative regenerative biology.
-Other required extracurricular activities include a scientific Communications Class (which meets for one hour per week), Responsible Conduct in Research Training, Bioethics Training, a Bioentrepreneurship Workshop, a Bioinformatics Workshop, Family Science Night, and the Student Research Symposium.
+Other required extracurricular activities include a scientific Communications Class (which meets for one hour per week), Responsible Conduct in Research Training, Bioethics Training, a Bioentrepreneurship Workshop, a Bioinformatics Workshop, and the Student Research Symposium.
 Optional extracurricular activities include Science Café, Art Meets Science events, Work-in-Progress talks (short seminars by faculty or visiting scientists), recreational activities with our neighbor The Jackson Laboratory (such as Ultimate Frisbee and soccer), and weekend excursions organized by the Residential Life Team.

 What are other activities I can do in my free time?